ferrous-systems/terraform-hcloud-rke2/README.md

 ### Rebuilding a Node

-You can rebuild any individual node in the cluster be that an agent or a master node.
+You can rebuild any individual node in the cluster be that an agent or a master node (see special procedure for `master[0]` below).
 A new node is created first and then the existing node is destroyed.
 The procedure follows.

 1. Obtain the information about nodes in the cluster and find the node you want to rebuild.
 Note the type of the node (master vs agent).